Campfire-Connections/campfire-connections-platform/README.md

 Portal dashboards share a modular widget system defined in `core/widgets.py` and centralized in `core/dashboard_registry.py`.
 Each portal key lists default widgets that the matching dashboard view automatically renders as responsive cards inside `pages/templates/base/dashboard.html`.
 Views only need to implement small provider methods (e.g. `get_leader_metrics_widget`) that return the payload required by each widget class.
 Per-user preferences (hidden widgets/layout JSON) are stored in `core.models.dashboard.DashboardLayout`, so we can hide/show cards per portal as soon as a UI is wired up.
 Shared data helpers in `core/dashboard_data.py` keep widget feeds cached and reusable.

+### Navigation Menu

+`core/menu_registry.py` describes the navigation links each user type should see (leaders, attendees, faculty, etc.).
+The `dynamic_menu` context processor resolves the registry into template-friendly entries, handling permissions and dynamic URL kwargs (e.g., faction slugs).
+The navbar template simply loops over `menu_items`, so updating navigation is as simple as editing the registry.

 ### Organization

 - Models: `Organization`, `OrganizationLabels` in `organization/models/organization.py`.